rigger02/Roman-Coin-Detection-Using-Google-Colaboratory-with-Support-Vector-Machine-SVM-/readme.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 This is a Roman coin detection project using digital image processing.
-The aim of this project is to distinguish a gold coin from a bronze coin in pictures using a computer algorithm
+The aim of this project is to distinguish a gold coin from a bronze coin in pictures using a computer algorithm.

 ## Features
 1. Dataset Training and Testing